decentraland/documentation/content/creator/sdk7/2d-ui/onscreen-ui.md

 Build a UI by defining a structure of `UIEntity` in JSX.
 The syntax used for UIs is very similar to that of [React](https://reactjs.org/) (a very popular javascript-based library for building web UIs).

 {{< hint warning >}}
 **📔 Note**: You can only define JSX UI syntax in files that have a `.tsx` extension. `.tsx` files support everything that `.ts` files support, plus UI syntax.
-We recommend creating a `.ui.tsx` file and defining your UI there.
+We recommend creating a `ui.tsx` file and defining your UI there.
+Remember to call your UI render method from `index.ts`, see example below.
 {{< /hint >}}

 A simple UI with static elements can look a lot like HTML, but when you add dynamic elements that respond to a change in state, you can do things that are a lot more powerful.